Dogecat0/Synapse/README.md

 To provide regular insights with minimal effort, the application can now generate automated weekly reports.
 These reports summarize time allocation between work and life, highlight key activities, analyze tag usage, and provide AI-driven insights into trends and patterns for the week.
 This feature is the first step towards a broader analytics and reporting dashboard.

+### ✅ Feature 3: Dynamic Category Management [Completed]

+The application now supports fully customizable categories instead of being limited to "Work" and "Life".
+Users can:

+- Create unlimited custom categories with descriptive names
+- Assign colors and icons for visual organization
+- Edit existing categories and their properties
+- Delete unused categories
+- Mark categories as defaults for quick access

-### 🎤 Feature 3: Voice-to-Data Pipeline for Hands-Free Entry
+### 🎤 Feature 4: Voice-to-Data Pipeline for Hands-Free Entry

 Typing is a point of friction.
 The next major UX improvement will be voice input.
 The plan is to integrate a speech-to-text model (like a self-hosted Whisper instance or a cloud API).